Data & Rankings

 By default, rankings credit all of a professor's papers to their current institution.
 Historical Mode changes this attribution: it credits papers to the institution where the professor was affiliated at the time of publication.
 This provides a more accurate view of a department's output for a specific past time window.

-This filter determines which conferences are included in the count:
+This filter determines which conferences are included in the rankings.
+Four options are available:

-- CORE A*: Only includes conferences that are rated as A* (top 4%) by the CORE Ranking 2023.
-This excludes certain venues compared to the default set.
+- CORE A*: Only includes conferences rated as A* (top 4%) by the CORE Ranking 2023.
+This is the most restrictive option.